 Percussive Storytelling is a program I created in 2010 to bring classical music and storytelling to kids in fun and accessible ways.
 Since its inception, I have presented more than 500 programs to over 135,000 children in nine different countries and released two award-winning audio CDs and children's books.
 I have partnered with many great organizations in an attempt to bring the arts out of the concert hall and into the community.

-Percussive Storytelling was originally created in response to my growing dismay at the dwindling audience for avant-garde percussion-theater concerts.
+Percussive Storytelling was originally created in response to my growing dismay at the dwindling audience for more avant-garde or experimental percussion concerts.
 While I loved combining theatre and percussion, I grew frustrated at a disconnect between the art, the audience, and myself.
-So how did I cope with this frustration?
-By jamming out on drums!
-I was improvising on a table of instruments when I realized a circular pattern I was playing on blocks and bells sounded, oddly enough, like a bicycle.
-In a fit that was one-half innovation and one-half perspiration, I wrote The Lost Bicycle, composed the music, and BAM!, Percussive Storytelling was born.
+I dealt with this frustration by tinkering around with a bunch of percussion instruments.
+While improvising, I realized a circular pattern I was playing on blocks and bells sounded like a bicycle.
+I sat down, wrote The Lost Bicycle, composed the music, and Percussive Storytelling was born.

-The stories come from everywhere: original stories, folktales, adapted stories, tried and true classics, and of course my zany daughter and son.
-Instruments and compositional styles come from all over the world, thus making the program multicultural and interdisciplinary, two areas of particular interest and passion for me as an artist and educator.
-The beauty of Percussive Storytelling (at least to me) is in its simplicity; anyone can do this anywhere!
-True, I have a doctorate in percussion — I might be able to move my hands fast and know a lot about instruments — but Percussive Storytelling can be replicated immediately in classrooms, libraries, throughout the country right now!
+Since The Lost Bicycle, I have written nearly three dozen percussive stories.
+These stories come from everywhere: old folktales, adapted stories, original stories, classics, and of course my own daughter and son.
+Instruments and compositional styles come from all over the world, adding a multicultural and interdisciplinary aspect to the program.
+To me, the beauty of Percussive Storytelling is in its simplicity; anyone can do this anywhere.
+True, I might be able to move my hands really fast and know a lot about instruments, but Percussive Storytelling can be replicated by anyone in classrooms and libraries in the United States and abroad.